julianschnell/BBHelper/README.md

 # BBHelper (needs an update!)

 ## Background Infos
 BlindBooking Helper has been my first major project with Python.
-The project combines web scraping, parsing (with lxml) and Image/Pattern recognition (with OpenCV).
+The project combines **web scraping**, **parsing (with lxml)** and **Image/Pattern recognition (with OpenCV)**.
 Due to the fact that the structure of the scraped webpages have been constantly modified over the last years, the script is currently not running but with a little modification it should work again!
 Furthermore, since this has been my first project, the source code is a bit messy and could be optimized.
 Tasks to optimize are:
-- Finding a faster substitute for the extensive mechanize module, which handles cookies and allows to fill and send website forms but is also quite slow!
+* Finding a faster substitute for the extensive mechanize module, which handles cookies and allows to fill and send website forms but is also quite slow!
-- Optimizing the parsing process!
+* Optimizing the parsing process!
 In the very beginning, I parsed websites by saving the source code as a string and searched for certain HTML tags etc., which takes a very long time compared to using lxml with XPath - the way I am doing it nowadays.
 The source code of BlindBooking Helper for parsing content has been only partially replaced with lxml/XPath nodes so far.

 ## What's it all about?
 BlindBooking Helper is a tool that enables you to book a return flight to a desired destination for approx. 66 EUR - even if you want to fly tomorrow!